gengyu89/gengyu89.github.io/_posts/2020-09-13-leetcode-journey.markdown

 In geological sciences or other academic fields related to scientific computation, many people believe that (1) programming is less difficult compared to the derivation of equations and the interpretation of results, and (2) the programming they learned is close to software engineering (SE) or computer science (CS), which is why I am bothering myself explaining the basics.
 As for the first statement, it is true in geophysics, but the programming in this major is a generalized version of programming and way less challenging than that in CS.

 To answer (2), unfortunately, data analysis does not touch the core concepts of computer science quite much, which makes geophysicists incapable of becoming developers without getting intensive training.
 Algorithms, data structures, UI design, and API development... these skills are much more important as a software engineer.
-After so many years of studying in both computer science and geophysics, I can see these two subjects have completely different focuses, and when people state "similar", they probably confuse the theories.
+After so many years of studying in both computer science and geophysics, I can see these two subjects have completely different focuses, and when people state *similar*, they probably confuse the theories.

 > A real programmer does not believe it.
 They should have done a lot more research before drawing this conclusion!

 **Why are data structures and algorithms so important?**

-Software development, in real cases, relies on a variety of comprehensive skills.
-"Design patterns for solving algorithmic problems" - like many university programs taught us - are ideal abstractions of real-world problems.
+Software development, in real cases, relies on a variety of comprehensive skills. *Design patterns for solving algorithmic problems* - like many university programs taught us - are ideal abstractions of real-world problems.
 Merging software modules by multiple developers, compiling a legacy code and fixing incompatibility issues, or for some reason "remaking a wheel" from scratch, etc. will definitely bring more pain than designing and implementing algorithms.

-Nevertheless, efficiency is still one of the most difficult aspects of programming, and challenging algorithmic questions are the major focus of most IT companies' job interviews, for that reducing the execution time of a code usually requires far more knowledge than making it work.
+Nevertheless, efficiency is still one of the most difficult aspects of programming - reducing the execution time of a code usually requires far more knowledge than making it work, and challenging algorithmic questions are the major focus of most IT companies' job interviews<sup>[1]</sup>.
 It has been widely addressed that algorithm engineers are paid higher salaries than other software developers, although some do not agree.
-In any case, "data structures and algorithms" are primary skills for job hunters in IT industry to go to their dream places (prestigious companies like Nvidia, for example).
+In any case, *data structures and algorithms* are primary skills for job hunters in the IT industry to go to their dream places (prestigious companies like Nvidia, for example).

-![rb_tree](/img/in-post/post-leetcode-journey/Red-black_tree_example.png)
+[1] rather than questions like *where do you see yourself in five years?*

-<ins>Mercifully speaking, even if I consider "proficient usage of CLTs, scripting languages, and an intro-level C++ for scientific computation" as part of what people are doing in computer science, these skills do not make geophysicists qualified software engineers, either, for which I believe the criticism is legitimate.</ins> From the micro-level, concepts like graph theory and discrete mathematics used by computer scientists determine how items/objects can be allocated in computer memories and how each record can be accessed from its neighbors, which usually results in an impact on execution efficiencies.
+Mercifully speaking, even if I consider <ins>proficient usage of CLTs, scripting languages, and an intro-level C++ for scientific computation</ins> as part of what people are doing in computer science, these skills do not make geophysicists qualified software engineers, either.
+I believe the criticism is legitimate.
+From the micro-level, concepts like graph theory and discrete mathematics used by computer scientists determine how items/objects can be allocated in computer memories and how each record can be accessed from its neighbors, which usually results in an impact on execution efficiencies.
 Although this may not matter for small problems, the effect accumulates and eventually becomes significant as a project grows.
 Concerns about these aspects make CS/SE significantly different from other subjects that require code writing skills.

+![rb_tree](/img/in-post/post-leetcode-journey/Red-black_tree_example.png)

 Thanks to the innovative application of Red-Black Trees (time complexity: O[log N]) in the Linux kernel, searching in a dataset containing 1,000,000,000 elements requires 30 comparisons only.
 In contrast, a naive approach (time complexity: O[N]) usually requires many more operations than this.
 Since 2012 while studying in Canada, I have been fascinated by many coding contests, including the most well-known [Google Code Jam](https://codingcompetitions.withgoogle.com/codejam).
 In the computer industry, many people like me believe that skills in writing efficient codes make a gigantic difference (not only for ACM, mainly), for which I have been working much harder on learning algorithms rather than the syntactic aspect of programming languages.